marosan28/general-knowledge-quiz/README.md

     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want to be able to play with different usernames.
-        2. As a Returning Visitor, I want to see my result bar while playing.
+        2. As a Returning Visitor, I want to see my result while playing.

     -   #### Frequent User Goals
         1. As a Frequent User, I want to have my username saved.
-        2. As a Frequent User, I want to find and compare my high-score
+        2. As a Frequent User, I want to be able to check the rules at any moment while playing.